 He pays for everything with the safest form of payment on earth…a credit card.
 That statement should make everyone in the world a travel hacking very happy!!
 Frank said he uses creditor’s money to buy everything, keeps his money hidden in a money market account and builds his credit by paying off the credit cards.
 As most of us know, if someone gets our credit card and charges an exorbitant amount, by federal law we have no liability.

 I jumped on board with earning travel points.
-Additionally, I will add that I always recommend paying off your credit cards in full and on time every month.
+Additionally, I will add that I always pay off my credit cards in full and on time every month.
 I only recommend getting into this if you are disciplined to do so.

-If you are interested in applying for a Chase Sapphire Preferred card and you use this link, I’ll earn an additional 10k in bonus points.
-You’ll also have the opportunity to earn 50k bonus points.
+If you are interested in applying for a Chase Business Preferred Ink card and you use this link.
+I’ll earn an additional 20k in bonus points.
+You’ll also have the opportunity to earn 80k bonus points.

 Frank knows a thing or two here as he writes about crimes in the future.
 The good news is that we will be doing away with passwords in the next few years.
 There’s a technology company called Trusona (stands for true persona) that created technology for the CIA.
 It’s now is being brought to the commercial world.
 Basically, this technology allows an agent to send data back from the field on their iPhone and Langley, VA is able to verify with 100% accuracy who sent it.
 Microsoft gave Trusona ten million dollars to develop it.
 Check out the videos on Trusona’s website!!